oulib-data-projects/OULib-instructor-training/_episodes/01-welcome.md

 Now that we have a road map of what we are covering we are ready to begin our training.
-Our goal is that by the end, you will have acquired some new knowledge, confidence, and skills that you can use in your teaching practice in general and in teaching Carpentries workshops specifically.
+Our goal is that by the end, you will have acquired some new knowledge, confidence, and skills that you can use in your teaching practice in general and teaching coding lessons.

 --------------------
 [coc]: https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html